Storidge/cio-user-docs/integrations/grafana.md

 ---
-title: Grafana with Prometheus on Swarm
+title: Grafana
 description: Instructions for configuring Grafana with Prometheus on Storidge cluster
 lang: en-US
 ---

-# Grafana with Storidge
+# Visualize Storidge cluster metrics with Grafana

 Grafana is often paired with Prometheus to visualize metrics.
 Where Prometheus gathers time-series data, Grafana visualizes it.